Read/Write Phase Model

 Create process instanceCitrea (EVM)Admin, EVM wallet

-Execute stepCitrea (EVM)Member, EVM wallet
+Execute stepCitrea (EVM)Authorized user, EVM wallet

 Automatic (No User Action)